Bukkake: History

-There is a popular belief that links the origin of the practice to a form of punishment for adultery on women in medieval Japan.
-In fact, that description of its origin is false, mainly because the actual punishment for cheating wives was decapitation.
-Bukkake was first represented in pornographic films in the mid- to late 1980s in Japan.
+Bukkake was first represented in pornographic films in the mid-to-late 1980s in Japan.
+One source named Jesus Clits Superstar part 1 released in 1987 and directed by Saki Goto as the first Japanese pornographic movie with 10 facials.
 According to one commentator, a significant factor in the development of bukkake as a pornographic form was the mandatory censorship in Japan where genitals must be pixelated by a "mosaic".
 One consequence of this is that Japanese pornography tends to focus more on the face and body of actresses rather than on their genitals.
-Since film producers could not show penetration, they sought other ways to depict sex acts without violating Japanese law and since semen did not need to be censored, a loophole existed for harder sex scenes.
-However, popularization of the act and the term for it has been credited to director Kazuhiko Matsumoto in 1998.
-The Japanese adult video studio Shuttle Japan registered the term "ぶっかけ/ＢＵＫＫＡＫＥ" as a trademark (No. 4545137) in January 2001.
+Since film producers could not show penetration, they sought other ways to depict sex acts without violating Japanese law, and since semen did not need to be censored, a loophole existed for harder sex scenes.